marc-despland/sensorsbank/README.md

 The API description is provide with a swagger file available in /api/swagger/swagger.yaml

-When you run the server, it start a swagger-ui available at http://<server ip>:8080/api/docs
+When you run the server, it start a swagger-ui available at http://<server ip>:<server port>/api/docs